antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 > HTTPS **SHOULD** be configured using modern best practices, including ciphers that support forward secrecy, and HTTP Strict Transport Security."

 For internal testing, the Web & Applications team maintain a internal Certification Authority which can issue certificates on a per domain basis.
-This simplifies trusting self signed certificates by owning needing to trust the CA certificate.
-These certificates **MUST NOT** be used externally or for services hosted outside of BAS.
+This simplifies trusting self-signed certificates by only needing to trust the CA, not each certificate it signs.

+**These certificates MUST NOT be used externally or for services hosted outside of BAS.**

-Please contact the [BAS Web & Applications Team](mailto:basweb@bas.ac.uk) for how to request an internal certificate or how to trust the internal CA.
+Please contact the [BAS Web & Applications Team](mailto:basweb@bas.ac.uk) to request an internal certificate and how to trust the internal CA.

-For hosting outside of BAS or non-testing purposes BAS IT maintain certificates for `antarctica.ac.uk` and `nerc-bas.ac.uk`.
+For hosting outside of BAS or non-testing purposes, BAS IT maintain certificates for `*.antarctica.ac.uk` and `*.nerc-bas.ac.uk`.
 These are wildcard certificates issued by a well supported Certification Authority.
 Please contact the [BAS IT Help Desk](mailto:helpdesk@bas.ac.uk) for how to use these certificates for your API.

 Sources: